 The policy you buy is a promise of assistance when things go wrong, provided you fall within the policy’s terms and conditions.
 You need to lodge a claim to activate the insurer’s response.
 If your claim is accepted (and almost all are), the insurer will fulfil the promise it made in the policy.
 This is commonly through repairing or replacing damaged property or items, covering legal fees, or through a payment.

-About 5 per cent of home and contents policyholders and 16 per cent of motor vehicle insurance policy holders will make a claim in a typical year*.
+About 6.9 per cent of home and contents policyholders and 15.7 per cent of motor vehicle policyholders lodged claims in the December quarter of 2018 ^.

 What is a claim?